Pan American (Conn) 56-M bass saxophone

 bass came in while I had some time on my hands.
 Unfortunately one

 of the planets must have been a bit off-whack, because it wasn't

 a silverplated bass...so if it looks like there are a few colour

 What an incredibly imposing and impressive instrument

-The sheer size (it stands nearly as tall as a man) is enough to
+The sheer size (it stands nearly as tall as its player) is enough

 The Pan American is a stencil horn - it's built by

 another company and rebadged, and in this case the builder is none

 There are many features that give this away, in particular the use